 "…made for relentless, fetch-obsessed canines…most dogs are driven to ecstasy by the device.”New York Times

-Ifetch is SO SIMPLE to use !
-All you need to do is plug it in (or insert 6 c-cell batteries), press the button on the back, drop in a ball, and it’s playtime.
+iFetch is simple to use.
+All you need to do is plug it in or insert six C-size batteries, press the button on the back, drop in a ball, and it’s playtime.

-The iFetch is designed for small & medium sized dogs and indoor/outdoor use with miniature tennis balls that are 40mm or 1.5 inches in diameter (we see extra balls).
+The iFetch is designed for small dogs for indoor/outdoor use with miniature tennis balls that are 40mm or 1.5 inches in diameter (we sell extra balls).

-The iFetch has three launch distance settings.
-10 feet, 20 feet, or 30 feet.
-To set the launch distance, all you have to do is press the button on the back to cycle through the settings.
-The light will turn off after 30 seconds, but the iFetch will remain on (in standby mode) until you drop another ball into the funnel.
+The iFetch has three launch distance settings - 10 feet, 20 feet, or 30 feet.
+To set the launch distance, all you have to do is press the button on the back to cycle through the settings and choose the distance you want.

-Your dog will be tired and happy.
-The batteries are long-lasting --extensive testing of iFetch shows that it will keep throwing balls for approximately 30 hours on a fully charged set of 6 c-cell batteries.
+After playing with the iFetch, your dog will be tired and happy.
+The batteries are long-lasting --extensive testing of iFetch shows that it will keep launching balls for approximately 30 hours on a fully charged set of six C batteries.

 iFetch comes with three balls and an AC adapter for 110 and 220 volts.
 Batteries are not included.We recommend stocking up on extra balls